Waterways Commerce Cutter

 1990-91 |

 WLRs service short-range ATON on the Western Rivers.
-They set, relocate, and recover buoys to mark the navigable channel in the rivers as the water level changes.
+They set, relocate, and recover buoys to mark the navigable channel as the water level in the rivers changes.
 They also establish and maintain fixed aids, lights and daybeacons within their areas of responsibility. |

 Inland Construction Operations |